WoltjenLab/MHcut/README.md

 Currently the columns of the output are:

 - The columns of the input `.tsv` file.
 For example: *chr*, *start*, *end*, *rsid*, *gene*.
-- *pam*: True is there is a valid PAM cut with unique protospacer.
-False otherwise.
 - *mhL*: MH length.
 - *mh1L*: number of first consecutive matches.
 - *hom*: proportion of matches.